rp8081/groq-hackathon/README.md

 Voice (pipeline):

-I have 30 shares of TCS and 40 shares of Infosys
+"I have 30 shares of TCS and 40 shares of Infosys"

 Image (pipeline):

-A photo of a handwritten note:
+(Take a photo of a handwritten note like)

 TCS – 30
 INFY – 40